-Diagnostic panel LED Description PS1 Power supply 1 failure.
-PS2 Power supply 2 failure if installed.
-PS3 Not used.
+Diagnostic panel LED Description PS1 Power supply 1 failure or removed.
+PS2 Power supply 2 failure or removed.
+PS3 Power supply 3 failure or removed.
 NON Server power supplies are no longer redundant (applicable only with redundant power feature).
 OVER Overspecification.
-The system has exceeded the power capabilities (max rating) of the installed power-supply units.
+The system has exceeded the power capabilities (max. rating) of the installed power-supply units.
 NMI Nonmaskable interrupt occurred.
-TEMP System temperature exceeded maximum rating.
-FAN A fan failed or is operating slowly.
-MEM Memory failure.
-One or more dual inline memory modules (DIMMs) failed.
-CPU One or both microprocessors failed or one is seated in wrong connector.
-PCI A Error occurred on an adapter in PCI slot 1, or one of the PCI devices integrated on the system board.
-PCI B Error occurred on an adapter in PCI slots 2 or 3, or one of the PCI devices integrated on the system board.
-PCI C Error occurred on an adapter in PCI slots 4 or 5, or one of the PCI devices integrated on the system board.
-SP System management subsystem detected an error.
-VRM Error on voltage regulator module or on integrated voltage regulator.
-DASD The SCSI backplane (if any) or a device connected to a SCSI bus failure.
+TEMP System temperature exceeded maximum limit.
+Other LEDs will be on to identify the area of over temperature (such as CPUx, CPU, DASD LEDs).
+FAN Fan failure, or fan is operating slowly or has been removed.
+This LED is turned on when any of the Light Path LED's mounted directly on the fan assemblies are turned on by the integrated system management processor.
+MEM A memory failure occurred.
+This LED is turned on by the hardware when any of the Light Path LED's located near the memory (DIMM) are turned on by the integrated system management processor.
+CPU A CPU failure occurred.
+This LED is turned on by the hardware when either of the two Light Path LED's located near the appropriate CPU socket is turned on by the integrated system management processor.
+PCI A Error occurred on an adapter in PCI slot 1 or on one of the PCI devices integrated on the system board.
+PCI B Error occurred on an adapter in PCI slot 2 or 3 or on one of the PCI devices integrated on the system board.
+PCI C Error occurred on an adapter in PCI slot 4 or 5 or on one of the PCI devices integrated on the system board.
+SP An error has been detected in the integrated system management processor.
+VRM A VRM failure occurred.
+This LED is turned on by the hardware when either of the two Light Path LED's located near the appropriate VRM is turned on by the integrated system management processor.
+DASD System board or SCSI hot-swap hard disk drive failure, hard disk drive removed from either standard or optional expansion hot-swap bay DASD backplane, or hard disk drive temperature has exceeded maximum limit (in this case, the TEMP and System error LEDs will be lit).

 Table 3.
-Diagnostics panel LEDs.
+Diagnostic panel LEDs.